What will I study?

-Your teaching and learning for the MSc Business with International Management takes place in seminars, lectures, tutorials and workshops.
-In addition, you will be expected to engage in independent study involving directed and self-directed learning.
+Your teaching and learning for the MSc Business with International Management takes place in seminars, lectures, tutorials and workshops, totalling around 14 hours per week.
+In addition, you will be expected to engage in independent study involving directed and self-directed learning, around 33 hours.

-Assessments for this course are based on a mix of assignments, presentations and group work.
+Assessments for this course are based on a mix of assignments, presentations, group work and exams.

 You will be assigned your own Guidance Tutor who will provide academic and pastoral support and be your first point of contact if you have questions or problems.